microsoft/FluidFramework/BREAKING.md

 ### `webpack-fluid-loader` package name changed
 The `webpack-fluid-loader` utility was previously available from a package named `@fluidframework/webpack-fluid-loader`.
 However, since it is a tool and should not be used in production, it is now available under the tools scope `@fluid-tools/webpack-fluid-loader`.

+### Loggers without tag support now deprecated in ContainerContext
+The `logger` property of `ContainerContext` has been marked deprecated.
+Loggers passed to ContainerContext will need to support tagged events.

 ## 0.44 Breaking changes
 - [Property removed from ContainerRuntime class](#Property-removed-from-the-ContainerRuntime-class)